mckulpa/kubernetes-backend-demo/kubernetes/step7/EXERCISE.md

 Try viewing the mounted `application.yaml` file contents inside a running pod.

 Notice that for Spring it is also possible to use:
-- Spring Cloud Kubernetes library to read properties from ConfigMap (https://docs.spring.io/spring-cloud-kubernetes/docs/current/reference/html/)
+- Spring Cloud Kubernetes library to read configuration from ConfigMap (https://docs.spring.io/spring-cloud-kubernetes/docs/current/reference/html/)
 - Spring Config Server to read configuration from a repository (https://spring.io/guides/gs/centralized-configuration/)